Boston Construction Accident Lawyer

 Contact an experienced construction site accident attorney.
 Most often the actual medical costs and some of the lost wages will be covered by workers’ compensation, but since the medical costs could be high, you want to be sure.
 You also could be an independent contractor with no workers’ compensation coverage.
 Either way, you want to know what you’re entitled to under the law.

 Workers’ compensation alone usually does not adequately compensate an injured person for permanent losses and/or disability.
 If another party other than your employer or a co-worker is responsible, you may have a claim for pain and suffering.
 Who’s going to look out for you?
-Only an experienced construction site accident lawyer knows what needs to be done.
+Only an experienced Boston construction accident lawyer knows what needs to be done.

 Getting the help you need has never been easier.
 We have successfully resolved hundreds of construction site accident cases during our more than 50-year history.